antreaspas/crm-service/README.md

 1. Run `docker-compose down`.
 This will wipe the data stored in the local database.
 2. Delete the `./localstack/data` directory that LocalStack creates and uses to persist the local S3 bucket.
 3. Run `docker-compose up` to start the services again.

+## Improvements

+List of additional tasks that can be done to improve the project:

+- Provision AWS infrastructure automatically using [Terraform](https://www.terraform.io/) or the [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html).
+Will automate provision of the AWS RDS MariaDB instance, the ECR image repository, and the ECS cluster, as well as an IAM user for the application to have S3 permissions, and an IAM user for CI/CD.
+- Cache customer photo IDs in the PhotoService.
+Currently, the application generates a pre-signed URL for each request to the Customers resource which returns CustomerResponse DTOs.
+This can be optimised by caching the URL against the photo ID to avoid unnecessary calls to AWS S3.
+Care should be taken to evict cached URLs when a customer updates their photo or is deleted.
+An in-memory cache (e.g. using [Caffeine](https://github.com/ben-manes/caffeine)) should be sufficient.
+- Migrate from basic auth to token authentication.
+Currently, the application supports HTTP Basic authentication which means the user needs to send their credentials for every request they make.
+Instead, a better approach will be to generate tokens for a login request (could be JWT or opaque depending on implementation), and the user can then use the token to authenticate further requests.
+Two possible approaches to implement this are leveraging AWS Cognito for user management, or implementing a login endpoint which generates the token.
+The latter could also be implemented in a separate auth microservice.
+- AwsS3Client integration tests with [testcontainers + Localstack](https://www.testcontainers.org/modules/localstack/)